 Tx_Sj

 Type Float is explicitly supported in the text descriptions for all four of these Reserved Parameters.

+In addition, Ignore_Bits was erroneously labeled in Table 31 as being illegal in AMI_Version 5.1 and later.

 The tables should be revised to reflect the intent of the specification as well as the text description content.

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 This issue was discovered during checking of an early version of the ibischk6 parser.
-Bob Ross of Teraspeed Consulting Group identified the missing parameters in the document tables.
+Bob Ross of Teraspeed Consulting Group identified the missing parameters in the document tables, including the incorrect labeling of Ignore_Bits.
 Radek Biernacki of Agilent Technologies confirmed that the original BIRDs contained the correct type information for these four Reserved Parameters.

 ANY OTHER BACKGROUND INFORMATION:

+The title of BIRD167.1 was changed from “Add Type Float to Tx Jitter Parameters in Specification Tables”.

 Table 25 should be changed as shown below.